LeightonGuang/capstone-project/README.md

 <!-- Who will use your app?
 How will they use it?
 Any special considerations that your app must take into account. -->

-People around the world who are trying to find the cheapest shop for the product that is in stock.
+People around the world who are trying to find the cheapest store for the product that is in stock.
 The app will be mostly be used on a phone because they will be outside while using it.

 ### Features